 Our strategy is to start from a very basic grammar and to build up to what is the closest common denominator of natural languages.
-In order to produce testable sentences with the grammar, we will use a standard English dictionary; it should however be noted, that the resulting language is not English despite the surface-level resemblance.
+In order to produce testable sentences with the grammar, we will use a standard English dictionary6; it should however be noted, that the resulting language is not English despite the surface-level resemblance.
 For convenience we will call the grammar FG2, marking initials from "Fundamental Grammar", and the digit for the number of semantic categories.

-Quite conveniently, the simplest possible nonlinear grammar - one which generates a conventional parse tree - is the binary grammar $S \to aSb \mid SS \mid \lambda$ which produces strings of a's and b's, starting with an a and ending with a b, and having an equal number of each (cf. Sudkamp 1997).
+Quite conveniently, the simplest possible nonlinear grammar one which generates a conventional parse tree $\,$ is a binary one.
+We will use the grammar $S \to aSb \mid SS \mid \lambda$ which produces strings of a's and b's, starting with an a and ending with a b, and having an equal number of each (cf. Sudkamp 1997).
 This grammar has three producton rules, but we will need to expand it to having the two semantic categories discussed above, each given its due word list.
 The full grammar consists of three syntactic rules and two word lists: